ic-it/RamSim/README.md

 | INCLUDE | include file |
 | PRINT | print string |

+## About
+I tried to make the program modular, so that if necessary, you can change the interfaces to it.
+In the `crealization` folder there are implementations of interfaces for `iostream` (input output data), `out` (output alerts) and `callbacks` (calls from within modules) through the console.
+The `main.py` file is an implementation for console.

 ## Realization for console
 ### Usage:
 #### Help